What Happened to Georgia Southern’s Star Quarterback Was A Real Shit Show…

-Browder is trying baffle Werts.
+Werts is baffled.
 The college student tries to explain that there’s another road down there.
-“You turn left… You reach the light, and then it’s a straight shot to my school” but Browder has no ears for it.
+“You turn left… You reach the light, and then it’s a straight shot to my school,” but Browder has no ears for it.

 “What made you come on Chappells Highway?”

-Walking away from the car, Browder calls out to one of his colleagues.
+Walking away from the car, he calls out to one of his colleagues.
 “He admitted he turned off,” he says.
+[Body Cam 27:37]

 Werts was booked at the Saluda County Detention Center, spent the night in jail, and was released on bond the next morning.
-In this regard, he was fortunate.
-Shai had resources.
-He could pay the bond, afford an attorney and he had the attention of an attentive press so he was able to walk back out of jail and into the sunlight.
-People who can’t make bond often find themselves waiting behind bars for a very long time simply because a flawed field test insisted that a speck of a powdered donut was really crack cocaine.
+He knew he was fortunate.
+He had resources, and could afford to pay the bond, hire an attorney; and he had the attention of a sympathetic press so the next morning Shai was able to walk out of jail and into the sunlight.
+As noted, people who cannot make bond can find themselves waiting behind bars for a very long time simply because a flawed field test insisted that a speck of a powdered donut was really crack cocaine.

-Typically, a $2.00 roadside test is sufficient to make an arrest for suspicion of possession.
+Typically, a cheap roadside test can provide sufficient cause to make an arrest for suspicion of possession.
 The judge sets bail at the arraignment and schedules a date for trial.
 Pay the bail and you’re back on the street awaiting your day in court, but if you can’t pay bail you’ll wait for your trial in jail.
 But in the U.S. 95 percent of criminal charges don’t make it to trial.
-They’re settled in plea bargain.
-Plead guilty and you get two months; go to trial, you get two years.
-And while you decide, remember: we have a positive presumptive drug test on record against you while we’re waiting for the confirmation test to come back.
-There are often no good options.
+Most are settled through plea bargain.
+Plead guilty and you’ll get two months; go to trial and you’ll get two years.
+And while you decide what to do, remember: they have a (false) positive presumptive test on record against you.
+You’re waiting for a confirmation test to clear you but that can take months to come back.
+So there are often no good options.
 Out of more than 1.2 million people charged with illegal drug possession in the U.S. every year, it is estimated that over 100,000 people nationwide plead guilty to drug possession charges based solely on the results of these shitty little $2. field tests.
-It is credibly estimated that presumptive drug field tests yield false positive results more than 30 percent of the time.
+It is credibly estimated that these field tests yield false positive results more than 30 percent of the time.
 At that rate, there must currently be tens of thousands of wrongful convictions going on the books every year as a result.
-Sometimes it take only a few days to straighten out, sometimes it can takes months until the trial rolls around.
+Sometimes – as with Shai Werts – it takes only a few days to straighten things out, sometimes it takes months for the lab results to come back and for the trial to roll roll around.
 It happens a lot.

 Remember the Atlanta x-ray technician who had baking products instead of meth?
 He spent an entire month in the Fulton County jail waiting for a confirmation test to exonerate him.

-How about the man in Rockville County who was told his shattered breath mint was really crack?
-He got two days behind bars because “drug tests don’t lie!”
+How about the man who was told his breath mint was crack?
+He got two days behind bars because, you know, “Drug tests don’t lie!”

-The Ghanian couple who were trying to have a baby spent two weeks in the county lockup before a judge released them on them on their own recognizance.
-By then, she was fired from her job for not showing up at work and he missed his swearing-in ceremony to become an American citizen.
+The Ghanaian couple who were trying to have a baby each spent two weeks in the county lockup before a judge released them on their own recognizance.
+By that time, she had been fired from her job for not showing up at work, and he missed his swearing-in ceremony to become an American citizen.
 Still, it could have been worse.
-They could have sat in their respective cells for five months each which is how long it took for their confirmatory drug tests to return from the state lab: No Controlled Substance Found..
+They could have sat in their respective cells for five months each which is how long it took for their confirmatory test to come back from the state lab: No Controlled Substance Found.

-And it is hard to forget the well-traveled tale of the Georgia grandmother whose cotton candy tested positive for methamphetamine.
-Based on the findings of a $2. test the judge thought Grandma might be a major drug trafficker and set her bail at $1 million dollars.
-Unable to make bond she sat in jail waiting for trial for three months and, although she already had a granddaughter, she missed the birth of her twin grandsons before her confirmatory test declared, “No Controlled Substance Found.”
-It was blue cotton candy.
+And the well-traveled tale of the Georgia grandmother whose blue cotton candy tested positive for methamphetamine?
+Based on the findings of a cheap drug test the judge thought Grandma moth be a major drug trafficker and set her bail at $1 million dollars.
+Unable to make bond she sat in jail for three months awaiting trial.
+Although she already had a granddaughter, she missed the birth of her twin grandsons before her confirmatory test also declared, “No Controlled Substance Found.”

 Werts had a lot to lose too.
-As he sat in his cell that night he had no idea what had just happened or no idea how it was going to turn out.
-Was he going to go to the NFL or to jail?
-“While I was in there I was thinking about everything,” he told the Greenville News.
+As he sat in his cell that night he had no idea what had just happened or how it was going to turn out.
+Was he going to the NFL or to jail?
+“While I was in there I was thinking about everything,” he told the press.
 “Man, you think about everything when you’re locked behind those walls.”

-The next several days were the worst of Werts’s life.
-The press got hold of the story, and he was suddenly in the national news cycle.
+The next several days were the worst of Werts’ life.
+The press got hold of the story, and he was suddenly in the cross-hairs of a national news cycle.
 He was suspended from the Eagles pending further investigation, and the next morning Georgia Southern practiced without him.
 He immediately agreed to take a private drug test for the Eagles.
-His family, his coaches and teammates all believed him. and it was obvious to everyone that this was some kind of crazy mistake.
-So no one was surprised when Eagle’s drug test came back first, fast and clean: No Controlled Substance Found.
+His family, his coaches and teammates all believed and supported him.
+It was obvious to everyone that this was some kind of crazy mistake.
+So no one was surprised when Eagle’s drug test came back first, fast and completely clean: No Controlled Substance Found.

 It was all a bunch of bird shit.

 “We have noticed several things in the video that we want to take corrective actions on,” Saluda County Sheriff’s Chief Deputy Toby Horne told the press.
 Noted were the ways Browder spoke to his prisoner and the way he kept interrupting Mr. Werts.
-The Greenville News, in its excellent coverage of this unfortunate events, discovered Deputy Browder was forced to resign from his last job at the Lexington County Sheriff’s Department, also in South Carolina, to avoid being fired for “conduct unbecoming an officer.”
+The Greenville News, in its excellent coverage of these unfortunate events, discovered that Deputy Browder was forced to resign from his last job at the Lexington County South Carolina Sheriff’s Department in order to avoid being fired for “conduct unbecoming an officer.”